We are always seeking new vendors to sell at the market. Come and try it out!

 5. Sales Rules

-Vendors must comply with all applicable laws, ordinances, and regulations of the State of Wyoming and Fremont County, including updated COVID-19 protocols.
-Sales tax ordinances apply.
-Vendors cannot sell products before the market opens at 9 a.m.
-You cannot purchase and resell other vendors items.
-Only locally produced goods are allowed for sale at the market.
+Vendors must comply with all applicable laws, ordinances, and regulations of the State of Wyoming and Fremont County, including sales tax reporting and current COVID-19 protocols.

 6. Wyoming Food Freedom Act

-The Wyoming Food Freedom Act allows you to sell value added products from an unlicensed, uninspected home kitchen to an informed consumer.
-Below is more information.
+The Wyoming Food Freedom Act allows you to sell value added products from an unlicensed, unsuspected home kitchen to an informed consumer.
+More information can be found at the link below.

 Items PERMITTED FOR SALE at the LVFM in accordance with the Wyoming Food Freedom Act: